Graduate Application Materials & Timeline

 - Applicants intending to pursue the creative writing concentration should also include a 10-20 page sample of poetry, fiction or creative nonfiction

 Once your dossier is complete, the Grad School will notify the English Department.
 At that time, if you have indicated interest in applying for a teaching assistantship, you will be sent the prompt for an exercise that asks you to compare a small set of instructor comments on a student essay.
-Please return your response to this prompt within two weeks.
+Please return your response to this prompt by January 31st, 2024.

 Mid February: Graduate Studies Committee completes its review of applications and begins to make decisions on admission.

 March 1: Last date to file FAFSA to determine eligibility for federal financial aid, including work-study assistantships.

 Mid March: Graduate Studies completes its review of assistantship applications and begins making offers of funding to admitted students.
 Notification of wait-list status for applicants not receiving first round offers may begin at this time.